apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### September 19th, 2022: Apache Jackrabbit FileVault 3.6.4 released

+Apache Jackrabbit FileVault 3.6.4 is the current stable release of the repository content synchronization tool.
+It requires Java 8 or newer.
+See the [downloads](downloads.html#vlt) page for more details.

 #### September 10th, 2022: Apache Jackrabbit 2.16.10 released
 Apache Jackrabbit 2.16.10 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the